dragonfire535/custom-translate/README.md

 `wordTrans` automatically ignores casing, all instances of the word, regardless of case, will be replaced.

+Casing of the first letter will be matched, so if `cat` happened to be `Cat` in the `text` variable, the result would be `I have a Cow that goes moo.`.

 #### letterTrans
 ```js
 const translator = require('custom-translate');